jshenguru/dcos-zeppelin/README.md

 # zeppelin-docker

-This is the docker build for Zeppelin on DC/OS.
+This is the docker build for Zeppelin on DC/OS, as well as the JSON file to add Marathon app.

 ## Documentation